Frequently Asked Questions

 10. What inspired Searching for Stars?

-It was born from a lifelong love of music, memory, and storytelling — from mixtapes passed between friends, to songs that became soundtracks for entire chapters of my life.
-It’s both a personal archive and an invitation for others to remember alongside me.
+Searching for Stars was born from a lifelong love of music, memory, and storytelling…from mixtapes passed between friends to songs that became soundtracks for entire chapters of my life.
+Over time, I realized I wasn’t just remembering those songs; I was re-entering the environments they carried with them.

 11. Is this project autobiographical?